jasonxris/Application-Monitoring-with-Prometheus-and-Grafana-Tutorial/SpigotServerBackground.md

 We will be getting the data from the minecraft server by adding a prometheus Exporter plugin to Minecraft.
 The definition of an exporter is found below:

 1. Verify you have the correct tools needed to Build the Jar
-a.
-Have Java JRE 8  installed :
+ +	Have Java JRE 8  installed :
-b.
-Have Git Installed :
+ +	Have Git Installed :
-i.
-Follow the instructions found at the link below if you do not have Git installed. https://www.atlassian.com/git/tutorials/install-git
+   +	Follow the instructions found at the link below if you do not have Git installed. https://www.atlassian.com/git/tutorials/install-git

-2. Build the minecraft Server.jar :
+2. Build the minecraft Server.jar
 Because of copyright restrictions, we need to compile the specific spigot Minecraft Server.jar ourselves.
 We will do it using a Buildtools.jar provided by Spigot.

-a.
-Download the BuildTools.jar from : https://drive.google.com/file/d/1VMBOtsy1uJjTC0_7yJHjvBNPAOXUHCyj/view?usp=sharing
++ 	Download the BuildTools.jar from : https://drive.google.com/file/d/1VMBOtsy1uJjTC0_7yJHjvBNPAOXUHCyj/view?usp=sharing
-a.
-Create a folder named ‘minecraft-server’
++ 	Create a folder named ‘minecraft-server’
-b.
-Place the BuildTools.jar in it
++ 	Place the BuildTools.jar in it
-c.
-Run the BuildTools.jar according to the directions for your OS Build tools automatically downloads, compiles, and creates the files that your minecraft server will need to run.
++ 	Run the BuildTools.jar according to the directions for your OS Build tools automatically downloads, compiles, and creates the files that your minecraft server will need to run.
 When using the following commands, make sure you open the folder containing the Buildtools.jar file with the terminal or the  “Git Bash” tool.
 i.
 Windows